 “Action is the foundational key to all success.
 Knowing is not enough!
 Lots of people know what to do, but few people actually do what they know.” – Tony Robbins

-Debt is big business.
-Everywhere you look these days, it seems that there are an ever-increasing number of ways to have whatever your heart desires long before you’ve earned the money to pay for it.
+Debt is a big business.
+Everywhere you look these days, it seems that there is an ever-increasing number of ways to have whatever your heart desires long before you’ve earned the money to pay for it.
 Whether you’re looking for a car, a couch or a cup of coffee, if you have access to enough credit, you can have that item right now, regardless of how much money is actually in your bank account.

-Research has shown that for gamblers, the anticipation of a win actually fires up more pleasure centres in the brain than actually winning.
+Research has shown that for gamblers, the anticipation of a win actually fires up more pleasure centers in the brain than actually winning.
 It’s the same for consumers; the thought of buying something gets us more fired up than actually making the purchase.
 Retailers know that if we’re allowed time to “cool off” and think about buying something, the chances of us making the purchase decrease.
 Instant credit allows them to offer us a way to buy things we don’t really need, with money we don’t have and makes them a lot of money in the process.

 Related article: Debt is big business

 This week I had a phone conversation with friends I haven’t seen in a while.
 When I suggested that we get together with some other friends for dinner sometime soon, they started telling me how they were “house poor” and had very little spare cash so going out to eat was a challenge.
 It’s a story that our friendship group has heard several times over the past year or so, and so I didn’t push them on it.
-I could hear that they were driving while they were chatting to me (hands free) so, changing the subject, I asked where they were going.
+I could hear that they were driving while they were chatting to me (hands-free) so, changing the subject, I asked where they were going.
 They told me they were just dropping their dog off at the kennel before heading up north, to a cottage, for the weekend.
-As I mentally compared the cost of kennelling their dog, a tank of gas and two day’s meals to the cost of going out for wings it made me think about how, so often, it’s the choices we make rather than our circumstances that really keep us caught up in the debt trap.
+As I mentally compared the cost of kennelling their dog, a tank of gas and two day’s meals to the cost of going out for wings it made me think about how, so often, it’s the choices we make rather than the circumstances that really keep us caught up in the debt trap.

 I know first-hand how easy it is to justify spending money even when you know that you shouldn’t.
 I did it for years before I came to my senses but, having been there and then worked my way out of the trap, I find it really hard sometimes to keep my mouth shut when I see someone else heading down the same path.
 However, I’ve learned that, when it comes to money (and many other topics), it’s better to wait to be asked than to offer up unsolicited information!!
 My friends are both in their late twenties, they’re recently married and, when it comes to falling into the debt trap, I know that they’re definitely not alone so, I thought that, over the next couple of weeks, I would explore five common money traps and offer up some suggestions on how to avoid them:

-One of the challenges that many first time home buyers face is figuring out how much house they actually need.
+One of the challenges that much first time home buyers face is figuring out how much house they actually need.
 There’s often a big difference between what you need (and can comfortably afford) and what your pre-approved mortgage amount can buy you.
 As tempting as it is to start looking at houses at the high end of your price range, the trouble is, that once you’ve seen what you can buy at the top end of your price range, it can be hard to “settle” for the kind of house that’s more appropriate for your budget.
-Not only do larger houses carry a larger price tag, they also cost more to maintain, their property taxes are higher and you need to buy more furniture to put in them!
+Not only do larger houses carry a larger price tag, but they also cost more to maintain, but their property taxes are also higher and you need to buy more furniture to put in them!
 When looking to buy a house, it’s important to start with what you can comfortably afford rather than what you’re able to borrow.

 Related article: How much debt is too much